zedli123/Quantium-Chips-Analysis/README.md

 - 🏷️ **Segmenting customers with RFM analysis** (Recency, Frequency, Monetary) to identify high-value customer groups.
 - 🧪 **Designing an A/B testing plan** to select the best trial and control stores for a new store layout experiment.

 By turning raw data into actionable insights, this analysis helps the client **understand customers better, personalize marketing efforts, and boost sales and revenue in the chips category**.

+## 2. Data Overview & Preprocessing
+### 2.1 Data Summary